Ryanodine

 Ryanodine is a poisonous diterpenoid found in the South American plant Ryania speciosa (Salicaceae).
-It was originally used as an insecticide.
+It was isolated by Merck chemists in the 1940s from an extract of the plant by following its insecticidal activity.
+It was sold since the 1940s in a partially purified form as an insecticide, and used in organic farming, but was removed from the market in 1997.

 The compound has extremely high affinity to the open-form ryanodine receptor, a group of calcium channels found in skeletal muscle, smooth muscle, and heart muscle cells.
 It binds with such high affinity to the receptor that it was used as a label for the first purification of that class of ion channels and gave its name to it.

 At nanomolar concentrations, ryanodine locks the receptor in a half-open state, whereas it fully closes them at micromolar concentration.
 The effect of the nanomolar-level binding is that ryanodine causes release of calcium from calcium stores as the sarcoplasmic reticulum in the cytoplasm, leading to massive muscle contractions.
 The effect of micromolar-level binding is paralysis.
 This is true for both mammals and insects.